WSorban/RGBService/ReadMe.txt

 (6 bytes)

-The service binary can be downloaded from the Debug folder: SampleService.exe
+The service binary can be downloaded from the Release folder: SampleService.exe

 You may also want the install.bat file located in the same folder, which will open the UDP port 30303, and add the binary to the services, for you. (you must run it as administrator)
 To uninstall, run uninstall.bat, which will delete the firewall rule, and remove the service.